zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-admin-server/README.md

 ## 10) Environment variables used by the build
 The WebLogic Admin server in the docker image is installed during the first startup of the docker container based on environment variables.
-These variables have default values, but they can be changed before starting the build process.
+These variables have default values, but they can be changed before starting the image build process.
 In this section, you can find information about the variables and their default values.

 Variables used in the `Dockerfile`: